Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: MATERIALS AND METHODS

-As summarized in Alg.~\ref{time_window_contractnet}, we propose a sub-optimal algorithm called Time Bound Contract Net (TBCN) for the task assignment.
-Compared with the classical Contract Net method \cite{1675516}, the main differences are: (i) the assigned subtasks should satisfy the temporal constraints in $\preceq_c,\neq_c$; (ii) the cooperative task should be fulfilled by multiple agents; and (iii) interactive objects should be considered as an additional constraints.
-To begin with, we initialize the set of unassigned subtasks as~$\Omega_u=\Omega_c$, the set of assigned subtasks $\Omega_{as}=\{\}$, and the task sequence of agents $\mathcal{J}$ and objects $\mathcal{J}_o$ as Line~\ref{TW:initial}.
-For the ordering constraints $\preceq_c$, if $(\omega_j,\omega_i)\in\preceq_c$, assigning $(t_{k_j} ,\omega_j ,a_{k_j} )$ to a task sequence $J_i= \cdots(t_{k_i},\omega_i, a_{k_i})$ will violate such constraints.
-Thus, we add a mechanism to avoid creating such cases, i.e., only assign the set of feasible subtasks $\Omega_{fe}$ based on $\Omega_{as}$ in Line~\ref{CN:get_feasible_task}~:
+We propose a sub-optimal algorithm called Time Bound Contract Net (TBCN) to generate and adapt the action sequence of agents and objects.
+Compared with the classical Contract Net method \cite{1675516}, the main differences are: (i) the partial order $\preceq_f,\neq_f$ of R-poset might be changed when new formula added, (ii) the assigned subtasks should satisfy the partial orders in $\preceq_f,\neq_f$; (iii) the cooperative task should be fulfilled by multiple agents; and (iv) interactive objects should be considered as an additional constraints.
+TBCN solves these differences with three steps: Firstly, we design a cancellation mechanism in the initialization to adapt to the changes of R-poset mentioned in (i).
+Secondly, the partial orders in (ii) are guaranteed by only assigning feasible subtasks but not all unassigned subtasks in each loop.
+Thirdly, the constraints mentioned in (iii) and (iv) are considered as a time bound $t_1\in \mathbb{R}^+$ in the bidding process.

+(i) \textbf{Initialization}: Once the R-poset $P_{final}$ is update by \emph{Poset-prod}, we firstly collect the action sequence $\mathcal{J},\mathcal{J}_o$ of previous solution and the set of finished subtasks $\Omega_{finish}$ from executing word $w_0$.
+Specially, all of them will be empty if it is the first round.
+Then, a set of essential conflict subtasks $\Omega_{ec}$ is defined to collect the subtasks which might conflicts the updated partial orders $\preceq_{f}, \neq_{f}$: